Fort Sill Graduation Dates 2024: What You Need to Know

 Event Highlights and Ceremony Details

-Your soldier’s graduation day is filled with pride and celebration.
-The main ceremony typically lasts about an hour.
-You’ll see your soldier march in formation and receive recognition for completing their training.
+The main ceremony usually lasts about an hour, during which you’ll see your soldier march in formation and receive recognition for their training completion.

-Arrive early to secure good seating.
 Bring water and sun protection, as the Polo Field offers limited shade.
-After the ceremony, you’ll have time for photos and congratulations.

-Don’t miss the battery photos and individual award presentations.
-These often happen right after the main event.
-Your soldier can provide specifics on additional activities planned for their graduation day.
+Your soldier can share specifics about any additional activities planned for their graduation day.

 Preparation for Graduation Day